 At the moment, you could find a number of paid and free cache plugins in the WordPress repository.
 For this performance test, I have installed Cloudways’ free WordPress cache plugin called Breeze.
 Its performance is at par with the most popular WordPress cache plugins.
 All you have to do is install Breeze on your WordPress site and simply enjoy the peace of mind offered by the powerful cache plugin.

 Note: By default, Breeze WordPress cache plugin has installed on Cloudways server.
 So you don’t have to put extra effort to install the plugin.

 Breeze Configuration Settings

-Breeze offers database cleanup, minification, support for Varnish cache, and file level cache system.
-To install and configure Breeze setting you just need to follow this excellent KB entry.
+Breeze offers database optimization, minification, support for Varnish cache, and file level cache system.
+To install and configure Breeze settings, you just need to follow this knowledge base article.

 In this case, I will use the following settings:

 Image optimization is very important for speeding up WooCommerce stores.
-I suggest using the very popular WP Smush Image Compression and Optimization that allows easy resizing, optimization and compression of the images.
-I have already installed the plugin on my WooCommerce store.
+I suggest using the very popular WP Smush Image Compression and Optimization that allows easy resizing optimization, and compression of images.
+I have already installed activated the plugin on my WooCommerce store.

-Now you can see the (pretty good) results that show the power of the best WooCommerce hosting along with an efficient caching plugin.
+Now you can see the (pretty good) results that show the power of the best WooCommerce hosting along with an efficient caching and image optimization plugin.

 Why Should You Consider Cloudways Managed Hosting for WooCommerce Store?